Home » Water Filtration » Water Filter Systems » 7 Best Whole House Water Filter Systems of 2023

 ● Aquasana

-These brands have proven to be some of the most effective, efficient, and affordable water filter options available.
+These brands have proven to be some of the most effective, efficient, and affordable brands.
 SpringWell is arguably at the top of the list since its products can provide highly effective filtration processes at reasonable price and low maintenance costs.

 Which whole house filter removes the most contaminants?

-The Springwell CF1 whole house water filter removes 99% of common water contaminants like chlorine, fluoride, nitrates and arsenic.
+The Springwell CF1 whole house water filter removes 99% of PFOS, PFAS, chloramines chlorine, fluoride, nitrates and arsenic.
+For maximum filtration, consider pairing your whole home filter with a reverse osmosis filtration system, which effectively removes 99% of fluoride.

 How many microns is best for a whole house filter?

-A 5-micron rating will stop the majority of potential contaminants.
+A 5-micron rating will filter the majority of water contaminants.
 Since some smaller filters can have problems with clogging, a dual-filter system is often the solution.

 We HATE spam.
 Your e-mail will never sold or shared!